-Best Seine River Cruises in Paris (Only Sightseeing)
+Best Seine River Cruise Paris (Sightseeing Only)

-The company Bateaux Mouches is operating on the Seine River since 1949!
-The iconic Bateaux Mouches is today the 4th most visited paid attraction in Paris, only after the Eiffel Tower, the Louvre Museum, and the Georges Pompidou Centre.
+The company Bateaux Mouches has been operating on the Seine River since 1949!
+The iconic Bâteaux Mouches is today the 4th most visited paid attraction in Paris, only after the Eiffel Tower, the Louvre Museum, and the Centre Georges Pompidou.

-The Bateaux Mouches can transport up to 600 passengers.
+The Bâteaux Mouches can transport up to 600 passengers.
 They are the big double-decker boats with orange seats sailing on the River.

 - Duration: 1 hour 10 minutes

-- Departure /arrival point: Pont de l’Alma Rive Droite – Port de la Conférence, Paris 8 Right Bank (see our Google map)
+- Departure /arrival point: Pont de l’Alma Rive Droite – Port de la Conférence, Paris 8 Right Bank

-The Bateaux Parisiens propose similar boat tours than the Bateaux Mouches.
-The fleet consists of fully glazed boats for an amazing panoramic view and they can transport up to 250 passengers.
-Visitors can also stay outdoors on the deck but space is limited.
+The Bateaux Parisiens propose similar boat tours to the Bâteaux Mouches.
+The fleet consists of fully glazed boats for an amazing panoramic view, and they can transport up to 250 passengers.
+Visitors can also stay outdoors on the deck, but space is limited.

 - Duration: 1 hour

-- Departure /arrival point: Port de la Conférence, Paris 7 Left Bank (see our Google map)
+- Departure /arrival point: Port de la Conférence, Paris 7 Left Bank

 - Adapted toilets on the pier.
-Some boats have wheelchair access on the main deck and inside while others can be accessed through a temporary wheelchair ramp.
-For adapted toilets also onboard, ask for Juliette Greco or Brigitte Bardot boats.
+Some boats have wheelchair access on the main deck and inside, while others can be accessed through a temporary wheelchair ramp.
+For adapted toilets also onboard, ask for “Juliette Greco” or “Brigitte Bardot” boats.